-As an independent study school, we recognize that most student learning takes place in the home.
+As an independent study school, it's recognized that most student learning takes place in the home.
 As such, Come Back Butte Charter does not regulate student dress in the home.
-Although, when at a school event clothing, jewelry, and personal items (backpacks, fanny packs, gym bags, water bottles, hats, etc.) shall be free of writing, pictures, or any other insignia which are crude, vulgar, profane, or sexually suggestive, which bear drug, alcohol, or tobacco company advertising, promotions and likenesses, or which advocate racial, ethnic, religious prejudice, or gang related activities.
+Although, when at a school event clothing, jewelry, and personal items (backpacks, fanny packs, gym bags, water bottles, hats, etc.) shall be free of writing, pictures, or any other insignia which are crude, vulgar, profane, or sexually suggestive, which bear drug, alcohol, or tobacco company advertising, promotions, and likenesses, or which advocate racial, ethnic, religious prejudice, or gang-related activities.

 The County Superintendent holds high expectations for students and believes they will present themselves in an orderly manner conducive to the advancement of education.
-Their appearance is expected to be neat and acceptable to the general society and in keeping with the activity at the particular program. - SP 5132
+Their appearance is expected to be neat and acceptable to the general society and in keeping with the activity of the particular program. - SP 5132

-Students can wear sun protective clothing, including hats, when outside during the school day.
+Students can wear sun-protective clothing, including hats, when outside during the school day.
 Students may also apply sunscreen during the day without a doctor's note or prescription.
 School districts may develop policies related to sun protective clothing and the use of sunscreen during the school day.
 (Ed.
 Code § 35183.5)

-Care of School Materials and Repayment
+Care of School Materials Including Repayment

-Because we are an online school we require each student sign and adhere to the BCOE Acceptable Use Agreement.
+Because we are an online school, we require each student to sign and adhere to the BCOE Acceptable Use Agreement.
+Students are expected to take care of any technology that is checked out to them and return all items when no longer enrolled.